 A discussed in the text, DSSs are best applied to semistructured decisions, in which most of the needed inputs are known but human experience and environmental factors also play a role.
 A good example for today is Isabel, a health care DSS.
-The creators of Isabel
+The creators of Isabel explain how it works:

 Isabel uses the information routinely captured during your workup, whether free text or structured data, and instantaneously provides a diagnosis checklist for review.
 The checklist contains a list of possible diagnoses with critical "Don't Miss Diagnoses" flagged.
-When integrated into your Electronic Medical Records (EMR) system, Isabel can provide "one click" seamless diagnosis support with no additional data entry. $\stackrel{6}{-}$
+When integrated into your Electronic Medical Records (EMR) system, Isabel can provide "one click" seamless diagnosis support with no additional data entry. $\frac{6}{2}$